paulhibbitts/grav-plugin-helios-course-hub/README.md

 - Enhanced Admin Panel readability (increased font sizes, Editor Pro toolbar scaling)
 - Automatic theme detection with fallback to Quark if Helios is not installed
 - Overrides the Helios "Version" label to "Course" for multi-course setups
+- Git Sync plugin included in the skeleton for syncing site content with a GitHub or GitLab repository
+- Automatic "Edit this Page" link option provided by the Helios Theme

 ## Shortcodes